The 5 Steps You Must Follow to Make AI Efficient

 Blending human decision making with AI is often under looked and is a missed opportunity, as it can significantly enhance future effectiveness.
 Every time a human makes a decision, that outcome can be stored against the appropriate entity within the network.
 As all these nuggets of insight are on a network, their impact is amplified as they influence the scoring of other surrounding entities on the network.
 For example, the average over indebtedness or payments in arrears on a network could be a useful variable to use in your models.

-If you are really wanting to up your game on data driven decisions, the next generation approach is to use network analytics.
+If you really want to up your game on data driven decisions, the next generation approach is to use network analytics.
 The benefits are significant, and once you have entities and networks in your data lake, your data scientists will wonder how they ever managed to deliver outcomes without them.
 You should aim to make this a fundamental utility within the data lake that can operate both in batch and real time.
 Technology is now available to accelerate your journey towards network analytics without having to re-invent the wheel.
 Your data scientists can deliver game changing results across your organisation using AI, by combining it with network analytics.